RezanOscar/Hyperledger-Blockchain-Fabric-Network-COBRA/README.md

       ../bin/cryptogen generate --config config-crypto.yaml --output=config-crypto
 ```
 This command generates all the certificates and keys for the organizations, their peers, and the orderer node.

+Le fichier de config est present dans le dans le dossier research network
+## Explanation of the Configuration
+- OrdererOrgs: This section defines the ordering service for the blockchain network.
+Currently, it has one orderer node specified with the hostname orderer.
+ PeerOrgs: This section lists all the providers (peers) in the network.
+Each provider (e.g., Provider1, Provider2) represents a different organization that will participate in the blockchain.
+### Key Parameters:
+- Domain: Specifies the domain for each organization.
+- EnableNodeOUs: Enables the Organizational Units (OUs) that help manage certificates.
+- Template Count: Defines the number of peers for each organization.
+By default, each provider has one peer.
+- Users Count: Specifies the number of admin users to generate for each provider.

+> [!TIP]
+> To increase the number of providers in your network, you simply need to add more entries under the PeerOrgs section of the crypto-config.yaml file.
+If you want to add more peers to an existing provider, modify the Count value in the Template section for that provider.
+After making changes, regenerate the cryptographic material using the same cryptogen command to reflect the updated network configuration.